xenith-studios/ataxia/README.md

         All Rust source code for the engine cmd/
         Go binary code for the proxy
-    engine/, handler/, utils/
+    internal/
-        Go library code for the proxy
+        Go internal library code for the proxy bin/
-    bin/
-        The location of compiled binary files and helper scripts doc/
+        The location of compiled binary files and scripts for running the engine docs/
         User and developer documentation
     log/
         Location of stored log files
     tools/
         Helper scripts and tools for developers
     data/
-        On-disk data files, such as config files data/world
+        On-disk data files, such as config files and world files scripts/
-        World data files
-    scripts/
         On-disk storage location for all Lua scripts scripts/interface